Vando7/Sliding-Puzzle-Solver/README.md

 We initialize an empty open list and add the initial state to it.
 We also initialize an empty parent dictionary.

-We are entering a cycle:
+We enter the following cycle.

 1. Initialize tmp = open [0]
 2. Check if this element is the target -> End